-- passenger, the bus driver, and the parent(s)/ legal guardian may be required. - The principal may suspend the student's riding privileges.
+- 1. The driver shall attempt to correct the misbehavior of the passenger. - 2.
+If the driver is unable to resolve the problem, the principal shall be notified immediately, or if the incident occurs in the afternoon, not later than the morning of the next school day. - 3.
+The principal shall investigate the incident and notify the driver of the action taken. - A conference involving the principal, the student passenger, the bus driver, and the parent(s)/ legal guardian may be required. - 5.
+The principal may suspend the student's riding privileges.
 If such suspension occurs, the parents shall be notified prior to the time the suspension takes effect. - 6.
 In case of serious misconduct that endangers the safety of other passengers or the driver, the driver shall stop the vehicle in a safe location and notify the dispatcher.
 If the misconduct continues, the dispatcher will request assistance from a law enforcement officer.
 The principal and parent(s)/legal guardian shall be notified of the situation as soon as possible.
 The student shall not be provided service again until a conference between the parent and campus administrator has been held.
 Permission to ride a district vehicle is granted or denied by the campus administration.